 The cost to complete our current business plan over the next 18 months was previously estimated to be approximately \$12,800,000.
-We are currently adding a core organization that will provide increased capabilities to execute our business plan.
-We intend to conduct a review of our strategy in the third quarter once the new organization has been completed.
-However, we currently believe that the previously estimated funding needs of \$12,800,000 and expected timelines are approximately correct.
+We have added a core organization that will provide increased capabilities to execute our business plan.
+We continue to conduct a review of our strategy that was started in the third quarter now that the new organization has been completed and we anticipate the updated strategy will incorporate new project(s) currently being finalized for development.
+However, we currently believe that the previously estimated funding needs of \$12,800,000 and expected timelines for current project candidates are approximately correct.

 In January 2014, we sold shares of common stock and warrants to an institutional investor in a registered direct offering that provided us with approximately \$13,750,000 in net proceeds.
-As a result, in part, the Company had cash balances on hand in excess of \$15,700,000 on June 30, 2014.
+As a result, in part, the Company had cash balances on hand in excess of \$14,600,000 on September 30, 2014.
 Accordingly, we believe that our current level of resources should be sufficient to complete our current plan described below.

-The remaining cost of the Phase I clinical trial of BP-100-1.01, assuming we are able to end the trial after completion of Cohort 6, is expected to be approximately \$250,000, including amounts needed to have end-of-trial analysis performed on patient data and a formal report, provided that the trial is completed after the next dose level.
-If the Phase I clinical trial in BP-100-1.01 is successful, we expect to follow with multi-site Phase II trials in BP-100-1.01.
+The remaining cost of the Phase I clinical trial of BP-100-1.01, now that we have completed Cohort 6, is expected to be approximately \$100,000, including amounts needed to complete end-of-trial analysis performed on patient data and a formal report.
+Based on the anticipated success of the Phase I clinical trial in BP-100-1.01, we are preparing to follow with multi-site Phase II trials in BP-100-1.01.
 Successful Phase I and II trials of BP-100-1.01 are expected to provide clinical evidence to support BP-100-1.01 as a potential therapeutic drug product for treatment of AML, MDS and CML.
 The Phase I clinical trial for Bp-100-1.01 has already provided important clinical proof of concept that the Company's core liposomal delivery technology appears to in fact work.
 The Phase II clinical trials in BP-100-1.01 are expected to cost approximately \$2,000,000 each, or approximately \$6,000,000 for all three to complete the basic treatment for the estimated number of patients.